The push from the Justice commission opens the door to an imminent pact between the PSOE and Junts on the amnesty | Spain

 But neither the Government nor the pro-independence parties doubt that the agreement will be public soon.
 “Our mission is for the law to be approved and applied,” said ERC spokesperson Raquel Sans, “optimistic” that the ruling on the grace measure will go ahead on Thursday.
 Esquerra, which is in negotiations with both the Socialists and representatives of Junts, insists that the “margin for maneuver is very small” regarding a possible change in the text, reports Camilo S. Baquero.
 “From ERC we have always insisted that the sooner the amnesty is approved, the better; There are people whose lives are bogged down,” Sans concluded.
 The spokesperson gave as an example the start of the trial of the president of her parliamentary group, Josep María Jové, or the Minister of Culture, Natàlia Garriga: they will sit in the dock from April 10 to respond in the case she is investigating. the preparations for the 1-O vote, declared illegal by the Constitutional Court.

 Despite the expectations that this time there will be an agreement, ERC sources recognize the distrust that Junts generates in them.
-The widespread feeling among Republicans is that Puigdemont’s party has delayed the approval in vain, lurching about the content or making people believe that a “magical draft” will stop the “political drift” that they consider has taken over part of the judiciary in its effort to overthrow the law, which would mean the abrupt end of the legislature.
+The widespread feeling among Republicans is that Puigdemont’s party has delayed the approval in vain, lurching regarding the content or making people believe that a “magical draft” will stop the “political drift” that they consider has taken over part of the judiciary in its effort to overthrow the law, which would mean the abrupt end of the legislature.

 to continue reading